InSilicoVida-Research-Lab/ARACRA/README.md

 - Check the live log first (`~/aracra_star_work/pipeline.log`) — it usually contains the exact error
 - Use the **▶ Check Tools** button in the sidebar to confirm all tools are installed
 - For Nextflow-specific issues: the Nextflow log is at `.nextflow.log` in the ARACRA directory
+- For any issue, create a ticket in issues section of GitHub.

 ---